artiks12/Subtitles/README.md

 # Subtitles

 <p>This is a program writen in python that translates SRT format subtitles.
-The program was created as part of course work.</p>
+The program was created as part of university course work and seminar work.</p>

 # Used packages
 <ul>